List of Bleach characters: Chizuru Honshō

 Chizuru Honshō (本匠 千鶴, Honshō Chizuru) is a classmate of Ichigo Kurosaki.
 She is an open lesbian and is often trying to get close to Orihime and touch her large breasts only to be thwarted by Tatsuki who would often attack her.

-She is voiced by Saki Nakajima.
+Chizuru is voiced by Saki Nakajima in the original Japanese version of the anime and by Jeannie Elias in the English dub.

+Misato Ochi

+Misato Ochi (越智美諭, Ochi Misato) is a teacher at Kakaura High School who has Ichigo and his friends as students.
+While she can be easygoing, Misato does have her strict moments as seen when she makes Ichigo do multiple exams to make up for his unexplained absences.

+Misato is voiced by Hitomi Nabatame in the original Japanese version of the anime and by Dorothy Elias-Fahn in the English dub.

+Kagine

+Kagine (鍵根, Kagine-sensei) is a strict gym teacher at Karakura High School who can be easily angered.
+Though he can be fooled by acts of tears as seen when Rukia pretends to be sad in order to deflect the blame from the Don Kannoji incident.

+Kagine is voiced by Kazuhiro Nakata in the original Japanese version of the anime and by Richard Epcar in the English dub.

 Ikumi Unagiya

 Ikumi Unagiya (鰻屋 育美, Unagiya Ikumi) is the owner and manager of the Unagiya Shop (a business which performs a variety of odd jobs for its customers) in Karakura Town and the mother of Kaoru Unagiya.
 She hires Ichigo Kurosaki sometime after the loss of his Shinigami powers.
 Ikumi is shown to have good fighting skills as seen when she had to beat up the punks that were making Ichigo late to work.

-She is voiced by Yūko Kaida in the Japanese version of the anime and by Mary Elizabeth McGlynn in the English dub.
+She is voiced by Yūko Kaida in the original Japanese version of the anime and by Mary Elizabeth McGlynn in the English dub.

 Kaoru Unagiya

 Kaoru Unagiya (鰻屋 馨, Unagiya Kaoru) is the young son of Ikumi Unagiya.
 Kaoru is fairly petulant, though he tends to be over-protective of his mother.
 As a result, Kaoru is distrustful of other males who come near her warning them not to ingratiate themselves with her.

-He is voiced by Kaoru Mizuhara in the Japanese version of the anime and by Yuri Lowenthal in the English dub.
+He is voiced by Kaoru Mizuhara in the original Japanese version of the anime and by Yuri Lowenthal in the English dub.